tshepang/blog/content/misc/on Anarchism.rst

 at the concept to spend time with `that great document`_.

-My attraction to the theory perhaps is due to my radically liberal tendencies (EG, I don't see anything wrong with fucking my biological mother, provided it's consensual, and there's no pregnancy).
+My attraction to the theory perhaps is due to my radically liberal tendencies (e.g., I don't see anything wrong with fucking my biological mother, provided it's consensual, and there's no pregnancy).
 I don't know where these tendencies originate, considering that I was a religious nut back in my early teens, scared of the concept of hell and